wavefrontHQ/docs/pages/doc/metrics_managing.md

 ![screenshot of time series ~sample.disk.space.used filtered by az and env showing fewer lines](images/metrics_with_filter.png)

+## Obsolete Metrics

+If a metric stops sending data points for a certain period (obsolescence period), it becomes *obsolete*.

+{% include note.html content="By default, the obsolescence period for metrics and sources is 4 weeks.
+To change this configarion, contact [Technical Support](wavefront_support_feedback.html)."%}

+In the Metrics browser and Query Editor, obsolete metrics are no longer shown in the autocomplete drop-down lists.

 ## Metrics Browser

 Select **Browse > Metrics** to display the Metrics Browser.
-Use the Metrics Browser to find metrics that sent at least one data point within the last four weeks.
+Use the Metrics Browser to find metrics that are actively sending data points.

+{% include note.html content="The Metrics browser filters out the obsolete metrics." %}

 To make search easier, you can
 * Drill down and go up the hierarchy.